khushboo-nayak/assignments/README.md

 Day 2:
   (i) Refined structs, made new structs
  (ii) made a function to set up leveldb and also added file handling condition where the leveldb was already populated.
- (iii) Made a comprehensive function to process (validate + hash) all transactions concurrently
+(iii) Made a comprehensive function to process (validate + hash) all transactions concurrently (iv) Made a function to commit valid transactions in batches (leveldb.batch)

 Day 3:
-  (i) The for loop for processing transactions was made such that it processed a configurable number of transactions and limited the number of transactions in one block
+  (i) The for loop for processing and commiting transactions made with a configurable number of transactions and a channel made to recieve commited blocks
-  (ii) wrote a function to fetch all blocks from file using os, scanner and finally unmarshal it to display
+ (ii) function made to recieve blocks from the channel and write it to a file
- (iii)  wrote a function to fetch blocks by matching block number which calls the fetch all blocks function and then finds the matching block; returns not found if no block number matches
+(iii) wrote a function to fetch all blocks from file using os, scanner and finally unmarshal it to display
-  (iv) cleaned the code, removed unneccesary variables, functions and split the code into 4 parts - main, block, fileledger, leveldb each with functions corresponding to the file name(self explanatory)
+ (iv)  wrote a function to fetch blocks by matching block number which calls the fetch all blocks function & finds the matching block; returns not found if no match

   References:
   1. https://medium.com/golangspec/in-depth-introduction-to-bufio-scanner-in-golang-55483bb689b4